 Black walnut blooms in the springtime and actually bears its nuts in the early summer.
 Interestingly, the black walnut flowering tree is more resistant to frost and other elements than other walnut trees.

 To this day, black walnuts are still harvested by hand from the wild trees.
 The majority of nuts harvested come from Missouri, with the largest black walnut processing plant located in that state.
-The outer hard black walnut shell is used in a number of applications, including in commercial cleaners and even in oil well drilling.
+The outer hard black walnut shell is used in a number of applications, including in commercial cleaners and even in black walnut oil well drilling.

 At this point, you’re probably wondering exactly why anyone would be recommending black walnut for dogs.
 This is where things get interesting.
 Black walnut is notorious as much for its misuse in herbal applications as it is for its proper use.

-Let’s be clear: black walnut is one of the safest and most reliable worming agents of all the herbal options we’ve explored thus far.
+Let’s be clear: Black walnut is one of the safest and most reliable worming agents of all the herbal options we’ve explored thus far.
 BUT, used improperly, black walnut can be as toxic to the host as it can be to the tapeworm.
 Proceed with extreme caution, in other words.

 As mentioned, black walnut is one of the best worming agents out there.
 The green, unripe nut hulls are used to create a series of over-the-top worming agents.
 There are also alcohol tinctures available that use black walnut.